76 Sights in Wuppertal, Germany (with Map and Images)

 Show sight on map

-The Stadthalle Wuppertal is one of the most important sights in the city and at the same time known worldwide as a concert and event venue due to its unique acoustics.
+The Stadthalle Wuppertal is one of the most important sights in the city of Wuppertal and at the same time known worldwide as a concert and event venue due to its unique acoustics.
 It is located on the Johannisberg in the south of Elberfeld, not far from the city centre and Wuppertal's main train station.
 In the immediate vicinity are the Schwimmoper and the Wilhelm-Dörpfeld-Gymnasium.

 Wikipedia: Stadthalle Wuppertal (DE), Website